 If you would like access to this feature in game, please make sure that you have subscribed.

-The exact location of the Estate Agent is shown to the right, he can sell you a house, magically re-decorate your house, or move its location.
+The exact location of the Estate Agent in Varrock is shown to the right, he can sell you a house, magically re-decorate your house, or move its location.

 If you are stuck, he also provides a useful book to guide you through the processes.

 You can also buy a house from the Construction master in Taverley.
-He stands close to the POH portal, by the construction site.
-By doing this your first house is in Taverley, not Rimmington.
+He stands close to Taverley's POH portal, by the construction site.
+By doing this your first house will be in Taverley, not Rimmington.